Question from a mom!

 I am a concerned mama…I would so appreciate a detailed/ helpful review/ analysis.
 Thank you so much.

 Answer from Dr. Callahan:

-We are college based where Teaching Textbooks are high school.
+We are college based, where Teaching Textbooks are a high school-based curriculum.
 What does that mean?
-Generally, taking our stuff is much better prep for ACT/SAT and college in general.
+Generally, taking our stuff is much better prep for ACT/SAT and college.
 Does ours require genius?
 Not hardly.
-In fact, to some it is easier because we teach concepts instead of formulas.
+In fact, to some, it is easier because we teach concepts instead of formulas.

-The ACT/SAT tests CONCEPTS.
-For a student who is smart, they thrive on concepts but hate being put in a box of rules (recipes) which are often part of high school math.
+The ACT and SAT exams test the student’s understanding of CONCEPTS.
+Many students thrive on concepts but hate being put in a box of rules (recipes) which are often part of high school math.
 So he might be better than you think he is!

 Here is what I would do in your situation.
 Get ACT/SAT coaching ASAP.
 This will help you both determine where he stands.
 I would HIGHLY recommend someone who can work with him directly like Lauren (See http://www.askdrcallahan.com/sat-act-test-prep/) Note the discount code!!!!
 He is a senior – I would do this NOW.